 Course Advisory: SCC minimum English and Math standards; keyboarding 30 wpm.
-An introduction to the hardware and software components of basic computer systems.
+An introduction to the hardware and software components of basic computer information systems.
+Also, an examination of information systems and their role in business.
 A review of historical, social and cultural implications of computer technology in today's society.
-Course content will include 'hands-on' familiarization with a computer operating system and common application software.
+Course content will include hands-on familiarization with a computer operating system and common application software.
 Additionally, the course includes an introduction to computer programming using the Visual Basic .Net language.
 Students will learn to develop problem specifications, detailed analysis, design algorithms, and construct structured computer programs.
-Lab hours may be scheduled or TBA depending on the section.
-Students are expected to complete both the lecture and lab portion of the class.
-Three hours lecture, one hour lab weekly by arrangement.
+Three hours lecture, one hour lab.